Frequently Asked Questions

 The Division will perform this review, which involves verifying whether the inspection was performed and whether it was performed by one of the licensed professionals detailed in statute.
 This review is not a substantive verification of the contents of the inspection report.

-How does my association report the SIRS to the Division?
+When and how does my association report the Structural Integrity Reserve study (SIRS) to the Division?

 An association that is required to complete a MI in accordance with section 553.899, Florida Statutes, on or before December 31, 2026, may complete the SIRS simultaneously with the milestone inspection (MI).
 However, in no event may the SIRS be completed after December 31, 2026.